MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/behaviors/creating.md

 For more information about styles, see [Styles](~/xamarin-forms/user-interface/styles/index.md).

 > [!NOTE]
-> **Note**: While you can add bindable properties to a behavior that is set or queried in XAML, if you do create behaviors that have state they should not be shared between controls in a `Style` in a `ResourceDictionary`.
+> While you can add bindable properties to a behavior that is set or queried in XAML, if you do create behaviors that have state they should not be shared between controls in a `Style` in a `ResourceDictionary`.

 ### Removing a Behavior from a Control